top of page

 Background Information

 Tractor Supply is an active participant in animal welfare efforts.
 They have partnerships with organizations like Miranda Lambert's MuttNation, host adoption events for local shelters and rescues, and their pet supply store, Petsense, donates significant funds and products through special events.
+All of this considered, we've identified a system-level misalignment that's quietly working against the efforts of advocates and rescues across the country.

 The Ask